gianIucca/pokemonDataset/README.md

 //Medium link here

-## EN : Dataset about all pokemons, focused on learning how to use the Pandas library for Python in a fun way
+## EN : Dataset about all pokemons, focused on learning how to use the Pandas library for Python in a more interesting way

 //Medium link here